tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

         vshard.router.bucket_id(123LL)
         vshard.router.bucket_id(123ULL)

-    Return 3 different values.
-For float and double cdata (``ffi.cast('float', number)``, ``ffi.cast('double', number)``) these functions
+    For float and double cdata
+    (``ffi.cast('float', number)``, ``ffi.cast('double', number)``) these functions
     return different values even for the same numbers of the same floating point type.
 This is because ``tostring()`` on a floating point cdata number returns not the number, but a pointer at it.
 Different on each call.

     ``vshard.router.bucket_id_strcrc32()`` behaves exactly the same, but
     does not log a warning.
-In case you need that behaviour.
+In case you need that behavior.

 .. _router_api-bucket_id_strcrc32: